ovh/docs/pages/cloud/storage/enterprise-file-storage-faq/guide.en-gb.md

 ## Objective

-Here are the most frequently asked questions about Public Cloud Databases.
+Here are the most frequently asked questions about OVHcloud Enterprise File Storage.

 ## General questions

 ### What is OVHcloud Enterprise File Storage?

 OVHcloud Enterprise File Storage is a highly available storage volume where you can store your files.
-This product is based on NetApp&#174; ONTAP Select Software-Defined Sotrage solution and is fully managed by OVHcloud
+This product is based on NetApp&#174; ONTAP Select Software-Defined Storage solution and is fully managed by OVHcloud.

 ### What can I do with Enterprise File Storage?